Why Choose the College of Pharmacy?

 For complete admission policies, check at the link below:

 The College of Pharmacy at Ferris State grants the doctor of pharmacy degree.
-Graduation requirements for the Pharm.D. degree include completion of all work outlined in the Pharm.D. curriculum, a cumulative GPA of at least 2.0 and recommendation for the degree by the faculty of the College of Pharmacy based on academic performance and ethical and professional standards.
+Graduation requirements for the Pharm.D. degree include completion of all work outlined in the Pharm.D. curriculum and a cumulative GPA of at least 2.0.

 The College of Pharmacy is recognized by the Michigan Board of Pharmacy and is accredited by the American Council of Pharmaceutical Education, the national accrediting agency for all colleges of pharmacy.
 Ferris is a member of the American Association of Colleges of Pharmacy.